Yurik72/ESPHap/README.md

     digitalWrite(led_gpio, value.bool_value?HIGH:LOW);
 }
 ```
-optionally implement notify function, which is neccessary to inform Apple about device state changes .
+optionally implement notify function, which is neccessary to inform Apple about device state changes.
 This is must for accessories like termostat , for instance for the LightBulb we can notify about power state On/Off , which is bool value true/false
 ```c
 void notify_hap(){
 homekit_characteristic_t * ch= homekit_service_characteristic_by_type(hapservice, HOMEKIT_CHARACTERISTIC_ON);